Teaching assistant Classroom assistant, learning support assistant

 - listening to children read or reading to them

-- helping teachers plan lessons and prepare teaching materials
+- helping teachers prepare materials that match development needs

 - helping teachers manage class behaviour